When We Dead Awaken: Writing as Re-Vision: Literary connections

 The title of the essay is from the play When We Dead Awaken by Henrik Ibsen.
 The theme of Ibsen's play is the desire and appreciation of life.
-The play surrounds Irena, a former model and mysterious character, and her idea that although they have been alive, they have not been living.
+The play surrounds Irene, a former model and mysterious character, and her idea that although they have been alive, they have not been living.
 “When we dead awaken we find that we have never lived.”.

 The theme of living as opposed to just being alive can be connected to Rich's theme about women being degraded by society.
 Although the women that she writes for have been alive, they have not been fully living their lives.
 Her essay's goal is to motivate women, including herself, to stand up for their rights as human beings: to be equal to the men in a society ruled by men.

 As Ibsen did in his play, Rich encourages women to “live,” breaking out of their closed shells to do what they want, rather than following what society tells them they must do.